soapteam/soapfish/docs/middlewares.rst

 Next Middleware Reference
 '''''''''''''''''''''''''

 Each middleware layer also has a reference to the next inner middleware layer to call with next_call.
 It is each middleware’s responsibility to optionally call the next middleware.
-Doing so will allow the request to complete its full lifecycle.
+Doing so will allow the request to complete its full life-cycle.
 If a middleware layer chooses not to call the next inner middleware layer, further inner middleware and the service method itself will not be run.

 .. code-block:: python

     def my_middleware(request, next_call):
-        # Optionally call the next middleware
+        return next_call(request)  # optionally call the next middleware
-        return next_call(request)

 How to Use Middleware
 ---------------------

-On the dispatcher instanciation, use the `middlewares` parameter to give a list of middleware, the first middleware in the list will be called first, it is the outer onion.
+On the dispatcher instantiation, use the `middlewares` parameter to give a list of middleware, the first middleware in the list will be called first, it is the outer onion.
 This is also possible to add middlewares by modifying the list `dispatcher.middlewares`.

 Example Middleware
 ''''''''''''''''''

-This example middleware will log the client ip address.
+This example middleware will log the client IP address.

 .. code-block:: python